 ABOUT THE ARTIST IN RESIDENCE PROGRAM AT RECOLOGY SAN FRANCISCO

-The Artist in Residence (AIR) Program at Recology San Francisco is a unique art and education program that provides Bay Area artists with access to discarded materials, a stipend, and a large studio space at the Recology San Francisco Transfer Station.
-By supporting artists who work with recycled materials, Recology hopes to encourage people to conserve natural resources and promote new ways of thinking about art and the environment.
+The Artist in Residence (AIR) Program at Recology San Francisco is a unique art and education program that provides Bay Area artists with access to discarded materials, a stipend, and a large studio space at the Recology San Francisco Recycling and Transfer Station.
+By supporting artists who work with reused materials, Recology hopes to encourage people to conserve natural resources and promote new ways of thinking about art and the environment.

 - To encourage the reuse of materials

 - To support Bay Area artists by providing access to the wealth of materials available at the public dump

 - To prompt children and adults to think about their own consumption practices